These Two TV Producers Started Tweeting And Are Now Kinda Famous

 The spokesperson said that Jaffy and Griffin did not wish to be interviewed for this story, but that they understood the interest.

 That interest has come with criticism, particularly from some other journalists, who see Jaffy and Griffin as using the work they do to amass more Twitter followers.
-A bevy of Twitter complaints follow from these critics: They over-screenshot (like three paragraphs of a competing outlet’s story); They throw one emoji in quote tweet (like the eyes emoji); They use a tweet to simply identify an easily identifiable figure (like former Attorney General Eric Holder).
+A bevy of Twitter complaints follow from these critics: They over-screenshot (like three paragraphs of a competing outlet’s story); they throw one emoji in a quote tweet (like the eyes emoji); they use a tweet to simply identify an easily identifiable figure (like former Attorney General Eric Holder).

 While there’s no strict formula for a Jaffy and Griffin tweet, an examination of their body of work reveals a few tried and true templates: